spencer-shadley/completed-class/15-project-2-part-1/1-tuesday/activities/03-Stu_Travis-Setup/README.md

   - This will tell Travis CI what you want to happen for its integration

   - Use the [.travis.yml](./.travis.yml) file as a starting point

+### Part 5: Test out a Pull Request

+- Create a new branch

+- Ensure at least one test is failing

+- Make a pull request